Using drawing at work (even if your job has nothing to do with creativity)

 Using drawing at work sounds simple, but it isn't always easy.

-It’s a course for people who think visually, work in non-creative roles, and want to use drawing as a serious thinking and communication tool - not as decoration, and not as art.
+That's exactly why I created Visual Communicators.
+It's a course for people who think visually, work in non-creative roles, and want to use drawing as a serious thinking and communication tool.
+Not as decoration.
+Not as art.
+As a way to work more clearly.